 And then something amazing happened at day 26 related to consistency

 Between day 26 and 30, the exact same thing happened for each of the remaining astronauts.

 What happened is the brain adapted.
 It was able to create new brain cells and rewire itself, confirming the concept of neuroplasticity.
 With consistency, the astronaut’s brains had created new neural pathways that literally ‘rewired’ their brains to see the world normally again.

 What was even more astonishing is the results of a second experiment they undertook.
 This time, they made a slight change and instructed some of the astronauts to remove their goggles for a short period of time partway through the experiment, before putting them back on.
 On the 30th day, their worlds were still upside down, but when they continued on, at 26- 30 consecutive days wearing the goggles, uninterrupted, everything was suddenly the right side up.

 Consistency is required to create new neural connections

 The scientists concluded that the brain requires approximately 30 uninterrupted days for new neural connections to form, and to form new habits.

-Persistence and kindness is vital to fully adopt the new behaviour.
-Furthermore, if you do, you have a far higher chance of turning it into a lasting habit.
+Persistence and kindness is also vital in the pursuit of embracing a new behaviour.
+Furthermore, when your are kind yet persistent, you have a far higher chance of turning your behaviours into a lasting habit.
 However, this is where many people fall down.
 To stick at something new takes a conscious effort, will and energy.
 Furthermore, intentional thought and purposeful action.
 You also need consistency to help build belief in yourself and to prove that you can stick with it.
 Moreover, to overcome that syndrome we suffer from not doing the things we know are good for us.

 Hard work is another ingredient necessary to create great results